Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 * When a vegetable is clicked, it should take you to the kid-friendly recipe in the recipes section.
 * The recipes section should provide
 * The event calendar should work with signup events.

+### Design Choices ###

+#### Fonts ####
+Big Shoulder Stencil display is the font chosen for the Title and headings.
+This font was chosen because it is bold, stands out, and the title looks amazing.
+I feel the characteristics of this font will really help bring the website to life.

+Monda was chosen the paragraphs and information throughout the site.
+This style was chosen as it seems that the two fonts will compliment each other nicely.
+They wont be too different yet both are bold and stand out. i want the font to grasp the user's attention from the moment they hit the landing page and Monda paired with Big Shoulder Stencil Family is the perfect match.

+#### Colours ####

+#A1DD70 This bright lime greencolor will be used for the bottom container of the website to make it stand out.

+#E8ECD6 This will be the filler color throughout the site.

+#FDFFF0 This color will be used as the break point between the red nav and footer and the green containers.

+#A23131 This color will be used for the nav and footer.